camille-arce/calculator-web-app/README.md

 ## Project Description ##

-In this project, I created a basic web app using HTML, CSS, and JavaScript.
+In this project, I created a calculator web app using HTML, CSS, and JavaScript.
 I learned about cascading style, user interface design, and adding dynamic features to create a user-friendly web application.
 This project was a great way for me to apply what I learned in class and gain hands-on experience.

 ## Challenges ##
 One of the biggest challenges I faced in this project was learning how to use GitHub.
 As a beginner, there was a bit of a learning curve, but with practice and guidance from my instructors, I was able to figure it out.